Eligibility & Scheduling by State

 What can I do until vaccines are widely distributed?

 Support all other prevention methods.
-Masking, social distancing, and hand hygiene should be followed for vaccinated and non-vaccinated individuals until healthcare guidance changes.
+Masking, social distancing, and hand hygiene guidelines should be followed for vaccinated and non-vaccinated individuals until healthcare guidance changes.
 We don’t yet know how long vaccines will be effective, so all prevention methods should be followed.

 COVID-19 Vaccination Support